hunner/hiera-ldap/README.markdown

 This is by no means finished.

-- It should accept auth parameters
+- It wraps the pramaters to Net::LDAP.new so anything you can do there you can do here

 ## Ldap example: